tonaljs/tonal/README.md

 reduce bundle sizes even more by installing the modules individually, and importing only the functions you need.

-Note that individual modules are prefixed with `@tonaljs`.
+Note that individual modules are prefixed with `@tonaljs/`.
 For example:

 ```bash
 npm i @tonaljs/note